apache/couchdb/share/doc/src/api/server/authn.rst

   * **401**:
     Username or password wasn't recognized.

-Returns complete information about authenticated user:
+Returns complete information about the authenticated user:

 .. code-block:: http